Powerlearnproject/se-assignment-day-2-git-and-github-kmaqutyana/README.md

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+Pitfalls include:
+1. Risky changes in the main repository
+There is a risk that is associated with team members making unintended changes to the main repository.
+  The best practise it to create branches and work on separate branches and merge changes back to the main branch when completed
+2. Not using branches effectively - working directly on the main branch instead of using feature branches for new develepments.
+   The best strategy to overcome this is to create and work on separate branch for defferent features and merge changes back to the main branch only after checking and testing.
+3. Inadiquate or vague commit messages - writing confusing or vague commit messages can result in a pitfall.
+   This can be avoided by following the best practices for commit messages, such as providing clear, concise description of changes made.
+4. Pitfall is exposing sensitive information due to inadequate security.
+   Solution is to avoid commiting sensitive information